Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Related Work

-\textbf{Understanding Transformers} Recently, several works have explored the robustness of ViTs against CNNs under common perturbations \cite{URTIC, DBLP:conf/aaai/PaulC22, naseer2021intriguing}. \cite{naseer2021intriguing} found that ViTs are much more robust to occlusions than the ResNet50, and that DeiT-S keeps 70\% accuracy whereas ResNet50 just has 0.1\% accuracy for ImageNet when 50\% of images regions are randomly removed. \cite{Mahmood_2021_ICCV} studies the adversarial robustness of ViTs. \cite{DBLP:conf/nips/RaghuUKZD21} studies the differences in the visual representations learned from ViTs and CNNs and how global and local information are utilized between lower and higher layers. \cite{pmlr-v162-zhou22m} further studies the role of self-attention in improved robustness of vision transformers.
-Different from previous work, our paper seeks to further analyse the underlying \textit{mechanism} transformers using explanation methods and suggests that local and global attention models utilize different mechanisms.
+\textbf{Understanding Transformers.} Several works have explored the robustness of ViTs against CNNs under common perturbations \cite{URTIC, DBLP:conf/aaai/PaulC22, naseer2021intriguing}. \cite{naseer2021intriguing} observed that ViTs are significantly more robust to occlusions than ResNet50, with DeiT-S maintaining 70\% accuracy while ResNet50 drops to 0.1\% accuracy on ImageNet when 50\% of image regions are randomly removed. \cite{Mahmood_2021_ICCV} examined the adversarial robustness of ViTs. \cite{DBLP:conf/nips/RaghuUKZD21} studied the differences in the visual representations learned from ViTs and CNNs, particularly the utilization of global and local information across different layers. \cite{pmlr-v162-zhou22m,park2022how} further explored the role of self-attention in enhancing the robustness of vision transformers. ~\cite{park2022how} also revealed contrasting behaviors between attention and convolutional layers, where attention act as low-pass filters while convolutions function as high-pass filters.
+Different from previous work, our paper seeks to further analyze the underlying decision-making mechanisms transformers and CNNs use with explanation methods.